Baker Resume Sample, Professional CV Template for Cooks

 Applying for a chain like Dunkin Donuts, resume sample objectives look like this:

 Got a sack of baking experience?
 Go for a professional summary instead:

-Our free resume templates library is packed with perfectly crafted resumes including a professional summary template.
+Our resume templates library is packed with perfectly crafted resumes including a professional summary template.
 Sprinkle this special ingredient over a resume to get perfect results every time!

 Work on your work experience section

 Starting out, use any baking gigs, charity work, or other bread baker jobs that can top up your baker resume.

 Organized a cake decorating stall at the school fair?
 Baked bread with a summer camp class?

 - Weighed and measured ingredients in line with in-house recipes.